Marbella-based lawyer Raymond Nesbitt explains that non-resident property owners are taxed in Spain on letting out their Spanish properties.

 This is better understood with an example.
 If you are a British national, and own and rent out property in Spain, you should be disclosing this rental income to the Spanish Tax Authorities and paying tax in Spain on a quarterly basis following this schedule for year 2018:

 In my experience most property owners are not paying tax in Spain, whether out of ignorance or neglect, and are in fact paying tax only in their home country, if at all.
 The fact that you are not paying taxes in Spain will come to bite you when you sell on your Spanish property as a non-resident, as you will likely forfeit 3% of the sales proceeds.
+In addition to this, the Spanish Tax Office may open a tax inspection on you chasing you for any unpaid non-resident tax.

 Your gross earnings are taxed at 19% if you are EU/EEA resident and 24% for the rest of the world.
 If you are EU-resident, we offer a taxation service (Holiday Rental Accounting Service) which brings down on average your tax bill by 70%, or more, on applying for lenient landlord tax relief.
 Just ask our friendly staff on this tax service.
 Why risk dodging taxes when you could simply play it legal and hardly pay any tax?